bob-wightman/mtb-points-of-interest/categories.md

 The points of interest file contains the following categories of locations.
 Each is shown with an example of the data provided.
 The fields should be self explanatory.

+* Notes about each point should be neutral in tone so comments like "Grumpy owner" or "Excellent homemade food" should not be used.
+Keep to the facts rather than opinions.
+* If the POI is on or close to one of the routes listed on selfsupporteduk.net then put the name of the route in the "Routes" part.
+* Use the 24hr clock for times.
+* Note closed days

 ## Bike Shops

 * Open : 0900 - 1700 Closed Mondays
 * Phone : 01234 567890
 * Website : http://www.mybikeshop.co.uk
 * Routes: Pennine Bridleway, YD300

-Use the 24hr clock for times.

 ## Cafes